mautic/developer-documentation-new/docs/rest_api/reports.rst

      - A value of 0 or 1
    * - ``columns``
      - array
-     - Which columns to include in the report.
-The list of the reports is different for each data source.
-Please get the list from the UI by inspecting the form field.
+     - Which columns to include in the Report.
+The list of the Reports is different for each data source.
+Please get the list from the UI by inspecting the ``form`` field.
 The columns must include the table alias.
-For example: l.id, l.email, l.firstname, l.lastname
+For example: ``l.id, l.email, l.firstname, l.lastname``
    * - ``filters``
      - array
      - A list of arrays defining filters.
-Each filter has the following keys: column, glue, value, dynamic, condition.
+Each filter has the following keys: ``column, glue, value, dynamic, condition``.
 The column must include the table alias.
-For example: l.id, l.email, l.firstname, l.lastname
+For example: ``l.id, l.email, l.firstname, l.lastname``
    * - ``tableOrder``
      - array
      - List of columns and their order.
 The column must include the table alias.
-For example: l.id, l.email, l.firstname, l.lastname.
-The order must be either ASC or DESC.
+For example: ``l.id, l.email, l.firstname, l.lastname``.
+The order must be either ``ASC`` or ``DESC``.
    * - ``groupBy``
      - array
      - List of columns to group by.
 The column must include the table alias.
-For example: l.id, l.email, l.firstname, l.lastname
+For example: ``l.id, l.email, l.firstname, l.lastname``

 **Response**